 The City of Norwood Young America Administration Department is responsible for not only implementing City policies, but for also overseeing daily municipal functions and departmental activities.
 City finances, personnel activities, and utility billing are additional responsibilities of City Administration.
+Please contact city hall with any questions 952-467-1800.

 The Public Services Department is responsible for maintaining Norwood Young America’s streets, parks, and public buildings.
 While the Department is responsible for completing general repairs that are required throughout the City, the Department is also responsible for street system, park maintenance, water system maintenance, maintains sewer/ water mains and the efficient operation of the Wastewater Treatment Plant.

 Employees of the Public Services Department are also responsible for snow plowing during the winter months.
+Please call city Hall at 952-467-1800 with any questions.

-The Public Services Department is located at 24 Third Ave Southeast
+The Public Services Department is located at 24 Third Ave Southeast.

 Automatic Bill Pay